codingforpleasure/customized-workspace/Ubuntu/useful-resources/cnn-architectures.md

 </p>

 The very first thing we notice to be different is that there is a direct connection which skips some layers(may vary in different models) in between.
-This connection is called **’skip connection’** and is the core of residual blocks
+This connection is called **’skip connection’** and is the core of residual blocks.

+The **skip connections** in ResNet **solve the problem of vanishing gradient** in deep neural networks by allowing this alternate shortcut path for the gradient to flow through.

 [Research paper](https://arxiv.org/pdf/1512.03385.pdf)